TheRoddyWMS/Roddy/docs/installationGuide.rst

 3. Optionally unpack one or more of the release zips in *dist/bin/* directory.

 Please see `Versioning`_ for information about how to mix different versions of Roddy in the same directory.

+You will need an :doc:`config/applicationProperties` file with the configuration for accessing your computing environment.

+Note that the Roddy 2.4 releases are actually Roddy 3 pre-releases.
+Please use Roddy 3 instead.

 Roddy 3
 -------